-Mistake 6: Confusing features with benefits
+MISTAKE 6: Confusing Features with Benefits

-Consider an organization that tells you they have 40 volunteers at 8 sites delivering food to 1000 people every week.
-Maybe this aspect of their program is interesting, but it's not nearly as compelling as the organization that explains, "Because our volunteers meet people where they are, we're better at connecting with communities and making sure that fewer children go to bed hungry."
+Consider an organization that tells you they have forty volunteers at eight sites delivering food to 1,000 people every week.
+Maybe this aspect of their program is interesting, but it's not nearly as compelling as this: "Because our volunteers meet people where they are, we're better at connecting with communities and making sure that fewer children go to bed hungry."